jchristopher/attachments/readme.txt

 * Added a `search()` method to allow searching for Attachments based on their attributes (e.g. attachment ID, post ID, post type, field values, etc.)
 * Improved the 'Remove' animation
 * New field: select
+* New parameter for Attachments attributes methods.
+You can pass the index (`int`) of the Attachment you'd like to utilize when firing the method.

 = 3.2 =
 * Added option to disable the Settings screen